WarBringerLT/ZFG-MinecraftServerKiller/README.md

 3.1. e.g. type ``python`` in your CMD and DRAG&DROP ``"runme.py"`` file so full location will be autofilled for you.

+I will also attach a pre-compiled .exe - Just run it, No Admin Priviliges neccesary, it all should work "out-of-the-box"; Make sure to have /Dependencies/ folder in the same folder where is .exe/runme.py

 It is Designed to be launched with no arguments, to provide user friendly "GUI" (CLI) Interface.